mvolkmann/blog/input/why-11ty.md

 11ty supports a wide variety of templating languages listed earlier and use of these can be mixed within the same site.
-All the supported templating languages are easy to learn, much easier than learning a new web framework or programming language.
+All the supported templating languages require less effort to learn than learning a new web framework or programming language.
 This increases the pool of potential contributors to a site.